-- The final will consist of thirty (30) poets performing in an order drawn at the same time as the wildcard draw.
+- The final will consist of twenty-five (25) poets performing in an order drawn at the same time as the wildcard draw.

 - Participating poets shall arrive before the advertised door-open time, otherwise, risk their spot being given to a poet on the reserve list at the Director’s discretion.